thelfer/mfem-mgis/CONTRIBUTING.md

    ```bash
    git pull [--rebase] upstream master
    ```
 6. Check that non-regression tests are still running.
-Ideally, every new feature should be accompanied by a new test in the `tests` repository.
+Ideally, every new feature should be accompanied by a new test in the `tests` repository:

    ```bash
    make check